 Final Thoughts on Tramontina Tri-Ply Clad Cookware

 For the price, Tramontina Tri-Ply Clad stainless steel cookware offers exceptional value.
-It performs almost as well as All-Clad tri-ply (the industry standard) while costing less than half the price, offers induction compatibility, a lifetime warranty, NSF certification, and a beautiful aesthetic.
+It performs almost as well as All-Clad D3 (the industry standard) while costing less than half the price, offers induction compatibility, a lifetime warranty, NSF certification, and a beautiful aesthetic.

 Wal-Mart often has better prices than Amazon on the Chinese pieces and sets, while Amazon usually has better prices than Wal-Mart on the Brazilian pieces and sets.
+But check both to make sure you're getting the best price, as prices can vary quite a bit on both sites.

 Thanks for reading!